Achievable logoAchievable logo

 • How to interpret position and velocity from graphs or tables

-In addition to finding functions that model an object’s movement, you may be asked to analyze its motion given a position, velocity, or acceleration graph.
-Here are key points to consider when reading graphs:
+In addition to finding functions that model an object’s movement, you may be asked to analyze motion from a position, velocity, or acceleration graph.
+Here are the main ideas to use when reading these graphs.

 Position graph:

-The slope of the tangent line at any point on the position graph represents the instantaneous velocity.
+The slope of the tangent line at a point on a position graph represents the instantaneous velocity.

-• An increasing graph means velocity is positive, and the object is moving right/forward/up.
+• An increasing graph means velocity is positive, so the object is moving right/forward/up.

-• A decreasing graph means the velocity is negative.
+• A decreasing graph means velocity is negative.

-• Horizontal tangents or lines (zero slope) mean the object is at rest.
+• Horizontal tangents or horizontal line segments (zero slope) mean the object is at rest.

 Velocity graph:

-The slope of the tangent line at any point on the velocity graph represents the instantaneous acceleration.
+The slope of the tangent line at a point on a velocity graph represents the instantaneous acceleration.

-• Check whether the graph is above or below the x-axis to determine the velocity’s sign.
+• Check whether the graph is above or below the x-axis to determine the sign of the velocity.

-• Combine this with the sign of the acceleration to determine if the object is speeding up or slowing down over a period of time.
+• Combine the sign of velocity with the sign of acceleration to decide whether the object is speeding up or slowing down over a time interval.

 1. A particle moves along the number line with its position p(t) plotted as a function of time (in seconds).